 08 Mar Bird Photography

-This photo reminds me that there is more to bird photography than owning a camera.
+This photo demonstrates that there is more to bird photography than owning a camera.

 Because birds are wild creatures.
 So none of them wake up planning to pose on an exposed branch with a nice background.

 Thus much depends upon luck.
 And luck depends upon paying attention.
 And paying attention is useful only if we act on opportunities when we find them.

 For example, I went out recently to take photos of hummingbirds.
 But on the way to a large Aloe in bloom, I noticed birds were moving about in a tree near a small stream.